cmu-phil/r-tetrad/README.md

 Please see the main.R file for a description of how to use the scripts.

+We will work to provide documentation and example scripts for the functions we provide, as well as unit tests.

 # Support

 This work is supported by the Department of Philosophy of Carnegie Mellon University and by the Software Engineering Institute of Carnegie Mellon University, both in Pittsburgh, PA, USA.